cse110-fa21-group25/cse110-fa21-group25/admin/team.md

 ## About Us

 **Quoc-Zuy Do:** I'm a third year computer engineering major interested in web-dev and general software engineering.
-I am most familair with C or C++, but I am also proficient in Java, Arduino C, and Python to some extent (MATLAB too if you count that!).
+I am most familiar with C or C++, but I am also proficient in Java, Arduino C, and Python to some extent (MATLAB too if you count that!).

+**Justin Nguyen:** I'm a third year computer science major interested in general software engineering.
+I am most familiar with Java, Python, and JavaScript.
+During my free time, I enjoy running, surfing, and watching movies/TV.

 ---